serestech/PhosKing/README.md

 # PhosKing
+# Group 112 project for 02456 Deep learning

-Prediction of phosphorylations from protein sequence
+Prediction of phosphorylations from protein sequence using ESM2